Gallery-of-Kaeon/Kaeon-FUSION/README.md

 In addition to being arguably easier on the eyes than (L(I(S(P)))), ONE+ is tree based, which we feel better represents how the interpreter actually processes the code.
-The icing on the ONE+ cake is that it supports an extensible preproccessor system, which makes its syntax almost indefinitely customizable.
+The icing on the ONE+ cake is that it supports an extensible preprocessor system, which makes its syntax almost indefinitely customizable.

 However,